 The Costly Dangers of Deferred Maintenance

 Now that we’ve explored the causes of deferred maintenance, we’re ready to look at the effects of postponing critical repairs.
+There are plenty of real-world examples of the dangers of deferred maintenance.
 Here’s a list of ten ways that deferred maintenance can affect your organization’s productivity and profitability:

 Dysfunctional equipment can cause physical harm or injury to employees and occupants.

 Irregular cleaning and inspections can lead to poor air quality, mold, mildew and other health risks.